acts-project/acts/docs/core/geometry/material.md

 In addition, a dedicated extension exists to allow configuration of the material mapping process, that is in further described below.

- * {class}`Acts::ProtoSurfaceMaterial`, only binning description (without material) to be used in the material mapping process
+ * {class}`Acts::ProtoSurfaceMaterialT`, only binning description (without material) to be used in the material mapping process, which can be specified with a templated binning description.